-What a Master’s in Statistics is Like
+What does a Master’s in Statistics mean?

-Required courses might include:
+Required courses may include:

 - Applied Statistics